College Planning Checklist for 12th Grade

 - Create a list of all application due dates (Early Decision, Early Action, Early Decision II, Regular Decision, Rolling).
 Even if you are applying Early Decision, take advantage of any school on your list that accepts Early Action or Rolling decisions.
 Have your student submit their application Early Action and/or Rolling at as many schools that have it on his/her list.

-- Senior fall is stressful.
-Students need to keep up grades for the first semester, work on applications and essays.
+- Don’t slough off first semester grades.
+Senior fall is stressful.
+Students still need to keep up grades for the first semester, and work on applications and essays.

 - Create a list of questions for interviewers and have practice interviews with your family and friends.
 Some schools do require in-person interviews.
 This is a good opportunity for your student to really shine.

 - Confirm all schools your student applies to have received transcripts, test scores, recommendations, and financial aid forms.

-- In spring, make sure your student sends thank you notes to all teachers that wrote recommendations and anyone else that has helped him/her through the process.
+- In spring, make sure your student sends thank you notes to all teachers who wrote recommendations, and anyone else who has helped him/her through the process.

 College Financing Suggestions

-- Know which financial aid forms and calculations each school uses that are on your student’s college list.
-There are 3 types of financial aid forms: FAFSA, Profile, 568 President’s forms.
-Some schools use, one two or all three forms.
+- Know which financial aid forms and calculations each school that is on your student’s college list uses.
+The financial aid forms are: FAFSA or the CSS Profile.
+Some schools use one of both of these form.
 Know that ahead of time before applying.

 - Continue your scholarship search.
 Local scholarships usually provide the best source of money for students.
 Learn these scholarship tips from a mom who knows – she helped her sons secure over $100k in scholarship to help pay for college.

-- Fill our FAFSA and CSS Profile forms by the due dates.
+- Fill out FAFSA and CSS Profile forms by the due dates.
 If you miss the date, you miss out on financial aid.
 FAFSA is available starting October 1st.
 The earlier you fill it out, the higher your probability of getting money, if you’re eligible.
 Review our list of frequently asked questions for FAFSA and CSS Profile.

 - Understand and review your SAR (student aid report).
 Don’t be afraid to appeal, if necessary.